Instruct Simon

 • Russian (good working knowledge)

-Simon obtained a first class degree in Russian from Oxford University and has lived in the Former Soviet Union.
+Simon has a first class degree in Russian from Oxford University and has lived in the Former Soviet Union.
 His language skills and cultural awareness enable him to deal comfortably with Russian clients and give him and his clients an advantage in cases involving Russian documents and issues.

 Would you like to